luisschwab/MSP430-BIP39/PROPOSAL.md

 of funds.

 On this project, I'll make the folowing sources availabe to the user:
-- Dice thows, via a keypad or something similar,
+- Dice throws, via a keypad or something similar,
 - Accelerometer (shake to make entropy),
 - Microphone,